SEL-Columbia/infrastructure-planning/missions/LocalOverride-20160523-1100.md

     _ render_json
     _ show_json

-# Tasks

-    Check which Senegal defaults correspond to old defaults from network-planner

-    Draft JSON file from Senegal defaults in configuration file Draft JSON file from Nigeria defaults
-    Revise parameter defaults to fit Nigeria defaults

-    Adjust script so that it accepts JSON file
+20160613-1600 - 20160613-1700: 1 hour

+Let's start by making a dummy JSON file.

+    + Make a dummy JSON file
-    Adjust script so that it accepts alternate ways to specify source_folder and target_folder Support relative paths using source_folder
+    + Adjust script so that it accepts alternate ways to specify source_folder and target_folder

-    Add acknowledgments to integrated tool
+    + Accept JSON file as first argument

+If a source_folder is specified, then adjust relative paths accordingly.

+    + Support relative paths using source_folder

+If a configuration path is specified, then use it.

+    + Adjust script so that it accepts JSON file

+20160613-1800